-Air Conditioners Not Cooling; Cold Outdoor Temperatures
+Air Conditioner - Not Cooling / Cold Outdoor Temperatures

-Operating a room air conditioner if the outdoor temp is 70F or below will limit the cooling capacity of the unit.
-Under these conditions it is possible for the indoor coil to frost or freeze over, limiting cooling performance.
-The further the temperature drops below 70F the less productive it becomes.
-This will not usually harm the unit, but wastes energy.
+Operating a room air conditioner when the outdoor temperature is 70 degrees Fahrenheit or below will limit the cooling capacity of the unit.
+Under these conditions it is possible for the indoor coil to frost or freeze over which limits cooling performance.
+The further the temperature drops below 70 degrees Fahrenheit the less productive the air conditioner becomes.
+This will not usually harm the unit but does waste energy.

-In many cases, outdoor temperatures of 50F or less will cause the compressor to not come on, depending on the indoor temperature.
-If the outdoor temperature falls to 32 F or below, any water left in the exterior pan of the unit will freeze.
+In many cases outdoor temperatures of 50 degrees Fahrenheit or less will cause the compressor to not come on, depending upon the indoor room temperature.
+A cool only air conditioner is not designed for freezing outdoor conditions.
+It must not be used when the outdoor temperature is below freezing (32 degrees Fahrenheit).
+Also, if the outdoor temperature falls to 32 degrees Fahrenheit or below, any water left in the exterior pan of the unit will freeze.